linarphy/PHosPhore/README.md

  A simple PHP framework

+## DISCLAIMER

+Phosphore has been rebuilt and is now WIP (again), instructions here may be out of date for now.

 ## Getting started

 This framework is based on a special project architecture.
 It is a set of files that you have to complete and modify according to your preferences and needs.